 Regardless of who your chosen Bible character is, there is something you can learn from them.
-Either you can learn to do something that they did OR you can learn what not to do based on what they wrongly did or didn’t do.
+Either you can learn to do something that they did, OR you can learn what not to do based on what they wrongly did or didn’t do.
 This is the application portion of this study.
 Look over the previous steps you’ve done to formulate some lessons that you can apply to your own life.

 Here are some questions you can ask yourself: what did this person do in their walk with God that I can be doing in mine?
 What things did this person do or not do that I need to be doing or not doing?
-How did this person grow in their faith with God?
+How did this person grow in their faith in God?
 What can I learn from their mistakes?

 10. What Would I Ask Them If I Could?

 If you were to sit down to dinner with the character you have chosen to study, what would you ask them?
 What would you talk about?